 In his motion for reconsideration, Gene argues (1) that this was only his first offense, (2) that he was still in the process of detoxing at his sentencing, and (3) that his behavior in prison so far has been impeccable.
 Based on these factors, the judge lowers his sentence to the minimum prison sentence of two years.

 In the above example, the judge decided that Gene deserved a laxer sentence.
-But note that a different judge may not have been swayed by Gene’s arguments.
+Note that a different judge may not have been swayed by Gene’s arguments.
 Judges are under no obligation to grant a lesser sentence as long as the original sentence was lawful.

 2. What is the court process?

-Anyone who is convicted of and sentenced for a crime in Colorado may file a motion for reconsideration.
+Anyone convicted of and sentenced to a crime in Colorado may file a motion for reconsideration.
 However, the judge has complete discretion over whether to reduce the punishment.

-Note that a person does not have to be sentenced to prison to be eligible to file a motion for reconsideration.
-Defendants who have been sentenced just to
+You do not have to be sentenced to prison to be eligible to file a motion for reconsideration.
+You can file a 35(b) motion if you have been sentenced just to

 - probation,